AnnaAMonaco/mini-tutorials/scRNAseq-QC-dimRed-cluster.md

 ```

 ## Quality control and filtering
+In the quality control step we want to get rid of low quality nuclei, empty droplets with ambient RNA, and doublet nuclei in one doroplet.
+We start by putting together all samples for handling ease, and checking the three basic parameters we will be using for quality control: number of genes expressed per cell (`nFeature_RNA`), number of RNA molecules -- or UMIs --  per cel (`nCount_RNA`), and percentage of mitochondrial reads.
+The latter we will need to add manually by identifying the prefix for them in the gene names, in this case "`MT-`".
 ```{r}
 # put the datasets together, if there are many.
 if (length(sobj) > 1) {